turbyho/DABDUINO/README.md

 For command reference visit [DABDUINO.cpp](https://github.com/turbyho/DABDUINO/blob/master/src/DABDUINO.cpp).
 Example is available here [DABDUINO_example_1.ino](https://github.com/turbyho/DABDUINO/blob/master/examples/Dabduino_example_1/DABDUINO_example_1.ino).

+## Where to buy the DABDUINO?
+I wait for first batch of DABDUINO boards.
+First boards will be ready for dispatch in 05/2017.
+Price is 69 EUR.
+Postage for Europe 6 EUR, for rest of the world 10 EUR.
+Send me preorder by [email](mailto:turbyho@gmail.com) please.

 ## Have some problem or questions?
 Send me [email](mailto:turbyho@gmail.com) :)